Abbey of St Walburga

 Women who are discerning their vocation with us and would like to come on retreat, please contact our Vocation Director at firstname.lastname@example.org, as your accommodations will differ from other retreatants.

 What can you do as a visitor to our Abbey?

 - Our Church is open to the public for anyone who wishes to pray in it.
-You are also welcome to join the Sisters in praying the Divine Office throughout the day (see Daily Schedule).
+You are also welcome to join the Sisters in praying the Divine Office throughout the day.